palladium.gen.tr Listed by krybit Ransomware Group

 Palladium Teknoloji ve Mühendislik Ltd. Şti. is a private Turkish company operating in the field of industrial enginee...

-On April 14, 2026, the ransomware group Krybit added Palladium Teknoloji ve Mühendislik Ltd. Şti. to its leak site, confirming that it had exfiltrated internal files from the Turkish industrial engineering company during a ransomware attack.
+On April 14, 2026, the ransomware group Krybit added Palladium Teknoloji ve Mühendislik Ltd. Şti. to its leak site, claiming that it had exfiltrated internal files from the Turkish industrial engineering company during a ransomware attack.

 Public reporting indicates that Krybit claims to have stolen internal company documents from Palladium, a private Turkish firm specializing in industrial engineering.
 The exact number of individuals whose data may be exposed remains unknown, as the leaked materials consist primarily of internal files rather than structured customer databases.
 Available reporting describes the incident as a classic ransomware operation involving both encryption of systems and subsequent data exfiltration.
 The leak site posting on April 14, 2026, serves as the group’s public declaration that negotiations failed or were ignored.